HUMSI — Human Security Initiative

 Tania Warner, a 47-year-old Canadian citizen with a valid U.S. work visa through 2030, and her seven-year-old autistic daughter Ayla Lucas were detained by U.S. Customs and Border Protection on March 14, 2026, at a Border Patrol checkpoint on Highway 77 near Sarita, Texas while returning from a baby shower.
 Despite presenting valid documentation including her work visa and Social Security number, both were taken into custody and transferred through multiple detention facilities including Rio Grande Valley Central processing center and Dilley Immigration Processing Center.
 During their approximately three-week detention, the family experienced inadequate healthcare, food shortages, health issues from harsh cleaning detergents, and insufficient education for the child.
 They were released on April 2-3, 2026, after posting a $9,500 bond.
 Warner was fitted with an ankle monitor and now faces immigration hearings and ongoing ICE check-ins; she plans to file a lawsuit alleging unlawful detention and harm to her daughter.

-Judge halts DHS coercive advisals pressuring immigrant children to self-deport
+Judge halts DHS coercive advisals pressuring undocumented children to self-deport

 Apr 11, 2026Los Angeles, CAGuatemala

-A federal judge in California ordered the Department of Homeland Security to stop using coercive language to pressure unaccompanied immigrant children to self-deport.
-DHS had been telling recently detained minors they would face prolonged detention if they did not leave the U.S. and threatened to prosecute their sponsors.
-The ruling upholds a 40-year-old court mandate protecting the due process rights of unaccompanied immigrant children.
+A federal judge in Los Angeles ordered the Department of Homeland Security to stop using coercive language to pressure unaccompanied immigrant children to self-deport, ruling the practice violated a 40-year-old court mandate.
+Beginning in September 2025, DHS had advised detained minors they would face prolonged detention if they did not leave the U.S. and threatened to prosecute their sponsors.
+The judge rejected the government's request to end the longstanding safeguards protecting children's due process rights, citing language that "disturbingly mirrors" coercion documented in a 1985 case that established these protections.

-Mexican man dies in ICE custody at Louisiana detention facility
+Mexican national dies in ICE custody after months of detention in Louisiana

 Apr 11, 2026New Orleans, LAMexico

-Alejandro Cabrera Clemente, a 49-year-old from Mexico, died in ICE custody at Winn Correctional Center on April 11, 2026.
-He was arrested by ICE on January 8, 2026, in Chattanooga, Tennessee, and transferred to the facility on January 13, 2026.
-Cabrera was found unresponsive in his cell, and emergency medical services transported him to Winn Parish Medical Center, where he was pronounced deceased at approximately 8:51 a.m.
+Alejandro Cabrera Clemente, a 49-year-old Mexican national, died on April 11, 2026, at Winn Correctional Center in Louisiana while in ICE custody.
+He was arrested by ICE on January 8, 2026, in Chattanooga, Tennessee, and transferred to the Louisiana facility on January 13, 2026.
+Cabrera was found unresponsive during a security check and transported to Winn Parish Medical Center, where he was pronounced deceased at approximately 8:51 a.m.
+He had received treatment for high blood pressure and other medical conditions during his months of detention.
+The coroner determined his death resulted from natural causes due to cardiovascular disease.

 Special Immigrant Juvenile Status Holder Detained by Immigration Authorities